Aston Martin DB7 Vantage V12 For Sale

 consensus was that the spoiler was a definite enhancement and I had numerous

-enquiries about making some more.
+enquiries from other DB7 owners about making some more.

 I never did make any more so this is yet another totally unique feature of